Tutorial: Get started with Azure Functions triggers and bindings in Azure Redis

 Prerequisites

 Create a new Azure Cache for Redis instance by using the Azure portal or your preferred CLI tool.
-This tutorial uses a Standard C1 instance, which is a good starting point.
-Use the quickstart guide to get started.
+This tutorial uses a Balanced B1 instance, which is a good starting point.
+Make sure to select this instance when using the quickstart guide to get started.

 The default settings should suffice.
 This tutorial uses a public endpoint for demonstration, but we recommend that you use a private endpoint for anything in production.